MukeshKumarSingh1/Artificial-Intelligence-for-Beginners/README.md

 <b>Data Analytics</b>

+  Book: Business Statistics For Contemporary Decision Making by Ken Black
   Book: Exploratory Data Analysis with Python By Suresh Kumar Mukhiya and Usman Ahmad

   Book: Hands On Data Analysis with Pandas By Stefanie Molin